AnacletoLAB/schemalink-docs/guides/developer-guide.md

 >   npx nx serve arrows-ts
 >   ```

-The webapp code was originally forked from Neo4J-labs's [Arrows project](https://github.com/neo4j-labs/arrows.app).
-By now, it diverged from it considerably, but it maintains the same structure.
-The repository is structured as a monorepo, hosting both apps and libraries in the same codebase.
+The webapp code was originally forked from Neo4j's [Arrows repository](https://github.com/neo4j-labs/arrows.app). <!-- By now, it diverged from it considerably, but --> It maintains the same structure although we introduced new features.
+The repository is structured as a ``monorepo``, hosting both apps and libraries in the same codebase.

 #### Apps

 SchemaLink uses only one app, stored in the [`apps/arrows-ts` directory](https://github.com/AnacletoLAB/schemalink-webapp/tree/main/apps/arrows-ts).
-The `arrows-ts` app contains (mostly) TypeScript code that takes care of the visual React components, as well as the Redux store.
-To do so, the app makes extensive use of the libraries.
+The `arrows-ts` app contains (mostly) ``TypeScript`` code that handles the visual ``React`` components, as well as the ``Redux`` store. <!-- To do so, the app makes extensive use of the libraries. -->

 #### Libraries